-6. Long Periods of Consolidation on Daily Chart
+6. Consolidation on Daily Chart

 Stocks get their power from consolidations and bases.
 Daily chart breakouts are best when the stock is consolidating for a period of weeks, months, or years below or above a certain level.
 Here is an example of a great daily chart breakout:

 You could see that INTC had previously held up when it gapped up, so when you see something like this gap up on the circled candle, you know there is a high probability of it trending up all day, especially after breaking out of that 3-month long base.

 You want to be playing stocks that make big moves but also have a history of holding on to their gains.
 There are a lot of penny stocks that make big moves but never hold up.
 This is fine to play for a day trade if you take your profits quick, but it is much easier to play stocks that you know that time is on your side.
 If you’re playing a stock that has a history of holding up you will have much more conviction in the day trade and especially for a swing trade.

 5 Spots Left in Our Live Trading Course!